Recontraloca

 Recontraloca (lit.
 'Very, very crazy') is a 2019 Peruvian comedy film directed by Giovanni Ciccia (in his directorial debut) and written by Nicolás López.
 It is a remake of the 2016 Chilean film No Filter.
 Starring Gianella Neyra.
 It was released on August 8, 2019, in Peruvian theaters.

 Synopsis

-Adriana, a 38-year-old woman overwhelmed by the mistreatment of her boss, her husband, her stepson, her competition at work, among other people with which are related on a daily basis.
+Adriana, a 38-year-old woman is overwhelmed by the mistreatment of her boss, her husband, her stepson, her competition at work, among other people with whom she relates to a daily basis.
 Until one day, desperate, she visits a strange healer.
 Outcome?
-He will do and say everything he ever thought without filters, which will lead to hilarious situations.
+She does and says everything she never thought she would, without filters, which will lead to hilarious situations.

 Cast

 The actors participating in this film are: